James Davison Hunter

 James Davison Hunter is LaBrosse-Levinson Distinguished Professor of Religion, Culture and Social Theory at the University of Virginia.
 He completed his doctorate at Rutgers University in 1981 and joined the faculty of the University of Virginia in 1983.

 Hunter has written eight books, edited three books, and published a wide range of essays, articles, and reviews all variously concerned with the problem of meaning and moral order in a time of political and cultural change in American life.
-He is currently Most recently, he published The Death of Character: Moral Education in an Age without Good or Evil (2000), Is There A Culture War?
+More recently, he published The Death of Character: Moral Education in an Age without Good or Evil (2000), Is There A Culture War?
 A Dialogue on Values and American Public Life (with Alan Wolfe, 2006), and To Change the World (2010).
 These works have earned him national recognition and numerous literary awards.
-In 1988 he received the Distinguished Book Award from the Society for the Scientific Study of Religion for Evangelicalism: The Coming Generation.
-In 1991 he was the recipient of the Gustavus Myers Award for the Study of Human Rights for Articles of Faith; Articles of Peace.
+In 1988, he received the Distinguished Book Award from the Society for the Scientific Study of Religion for Evangelicalism: The Coming Generation.
+In 1991, he was the recipient of the Gustavus Myers Award for the Study of Human Rights for Articles of Faith; Articles of Peace.
 The Los Angeles Times named Hunter as a finalist for their 1992 Book Prize for Culture Wars: The Struggle to Define America.
 In 2004, he was appointed by the White House to a six-year term to the National Council of the National Endowment for the Humanities.
 In 2005, he won the Weaver Prize for Scholarly Letters.